-Hole 137A, a wedge hole targeting the FWZ, unexpected intersected 9.6 m of the East Lens, semi massive to massive sulphides that yielded 6.7% ZnEq (3.0% Zn, 1.3% Pb, 0.5% Cu, 54.0 g/t Ag & 0.3 g/t Au), including a higher-grade portion of 2.6 m at 11.7% ZnEq (6.2% Zn, 2.7% Pb, 0.4% Cu, 109.4 g/t Ag & 0.3 g/t Au).
-Hole 137 also intersected the East Lens yielding 3.5m at 2.3% ZnEq.
-A subsequent BHEM survey of hole 137A and another nearby historic hole, yielded strong build-up conductors, suggesting significant expansion potential of the East at depths of 400 to 700 vertical metres.
+At depth on the East Lens, hole 137A, a wedge hole off of hole 137, targeting the deeper FWZ, unexpectedly intersected 9.6 m of the East Lens at 6.7% ZnEq (3.0% Zn, 1.3% Pb, 0.5% Cu, 54.0 g/t Ag & 0.3 g/t Au) in semi massive to massive sulphides that includes a higher-grade portion of 2.6 m at 11.7% ZnEq (6.2% Zn, 2.7% Pb, 0.4% Cu, 109.4 g/t Ag & 0.3 g/t Au).
+Hole 137A also intersected the East Lens yielding 3.5m at 2.3% ZnEq.
+A subsequent BHEM survey of hole 137A and another nearby historic hole, yielded strong build-up conductors, suggesting potential expansion of the East at depths of 400 to 700 vertical metres.

-Drill hole PX-001, the last hole completed in the 2019 exploration program, tested a coincident gravity and soil anomaly, situated 500 metres to the north of the main horizon hosting the East and West Lenses.
-The hole intersected an open-ended 207 m interval of stringer zone with disseminated and veinlet-type pyrite with subordinate sphalerite, galena and chalcopyrite mineralization coincident with silica-sericite alteration.
-This type of rock unit along with the sulphides and alteration could possibly be a significant indicator that another base metal rich sulphide lens is nearby.
-As well, the width of the stringer zone is viewed as a positive indicator of a robust mineralizing system.
-The stringer zone is dominantly hosted by, what is interpreted to be a coarse grained, granodiorite, sub-volcanic intrusion.
-Unfortunately, the hole was stopped short of the planned target depth, in stringer zone-altered fine-grained sediments, when the drill rods jammed at the bottom of the hole.
-In addition, a review of nearby historic holes, revealed the presence of additional stringer zone mineralization and a felsic breccia unit that hosts sulphide fragments that are interpreted to have been derived from a nearby massive sulphide lens.
-The combination of these features is encouraging.
-This area, and its trend, warrant additional drilling in the next program.
+Drill hole PX-001, the last hole completed in the 2019 exploration program, tested an historic drill hole with coincident gravity and soil anomalies, situated 500 metres to the north and parallel to the main horizon hosting the East Lens.
+The hole intersected a 200 m felsic stringer zone with disseminated sulphide mineralization and silica-sericite alteration.
+This type of rock unit along with the sulphides and alteration is a typical marker in main zone suite of rocks and could possibly be a significant indicator that another base metal rich sulphide lens is nearby.
+Unfortunately the hole was stopped short of the planned target depth with core barrel jammed at the bottom of the hole.
+This area and its trend have been followed up with a winter gravity survey and warrant additional drilling in the next program.

-Geological mapping, trenching, whole rock geochemistry and relogging of historic holes during the quarter suggest that the deposit appears to remain open for expansion.
-The historic drill holes contain broad intervals of highly anomalous Zn-Pb values within strongly altered volcanic rocks, similar to those of the Pickett Mountain main zone horizon.
-An additional large-loop EM geophysical survey was completed during the quarter that identified new drill targets along trend of the East and West Lenses.
+Results of the 2019 programs including mapping, trenching, whole rock geochemistry and relogging of historic and Wolfden drill holes continue to suggest that the deposit and surrounding area holds potential for the expansion know mineralization and the discovery of other massive sulphide lenses.
+Many of the historic drill holes in the area (off of the main horizon) contain broad intervals of highly anomalous Zn-Pb values within strongly altered volcanic rocks, similar to those of the Pickett Mountain resource.
+An additional large-loop EM geophysical survey was completed during the quarter that identified new drill targets along trend of the East and West Lenses that will be followed up in 2020 with additional ground surveys and diamond drilling.

-Numerous quality targets in the 30 km-long belt were defined by Wolfden's 2018 VTEM airborne geophysical survey.
-Work on these targets included mapping, whole-rock geochemistry and soil sampling that collectively, yielded compelling results that have never been previously identified or drilled.
-The Corporation is positioning itself to drill test these targets in due course.
+Numerous quality targets were defined by Wolfden's VTEM airborne geophysical survey.
+Work on these targets included mapping, whole-rock geochemistry and soil sampling that collectively, yielded compelling results.
+These targets have never been previously identified or drilled and Wolfden plans to be in a position to drill test these targets in 2020.

-2019 Metallurgical Program
+2019 Metallurgical Program/Technical Update

-A representative bulk sample comprised of the 2018 drill core was processed by RDI Laboratories in Colorado.
-Results of the flotation test work indicates that zinc and copper have high recoveries and concentrate grades as anticipated from historical results.
-The copper circuit recovery is anticipated to be 80.5% Cu, and with a concentrate grade of 27.0% Cu.
+RDI Laboratories in Colorado processed a representative bulk sample comprised of the Wolfden 2018 drill core.
+Results of the flotation test work indicate that zinc and copper have high recoveries and concentrate grades as anticipated from historical results.
+The copper circuit recovery is anticipated to be 80.5% Cu, and a concentrate grade of 27.0% Cu.
 The Zinc circuit recovery is anticipated to be 87% Zn, with a concentrate grade of 62.3% Zn.
-The lead circuit results are still pending the processing of a fresh drill core sample and anticipated late in Q4 2019.
+The lead circuit requires more detailed analysis of fresh material that was collected from drill hole PM-140 and stored before year-end.
+This work along with a more detailed comprehensive metallurgical study is not required for the completion of preliminary assessment study planned for 2020 and therefore will be pushed forward until a prefeasibility study has commenced.